 - Exterior doors and garage overhead doors can be preserved

-In an effort to have their gutters cleaned less often, many homeowners opt to install gutter guards.
+In an effort to have their gutters cleaned less often and decrease required maintenance, many homeowners opt to install gutter guards.
 These, however, don’t usually solve the need to clean your gutters and, when they do need to be cleaned, make it more difficult.

 The problem with gutter guards